-We are subject to the income and indirect tax laws of the U.S., its states and municipalities in which we have significant business operations.
+We are subject to the income tax laws of the U.S., its states and municipalities in which we have business operations.
 These tax laws are complex and subject to interpretation by the taxpayer and the relevant governmental taxing authorities.
-We must make judgments and interpretations about the application of these inherently complex tax laws when determining the provision for income taxes and the expense for indirect taxes and must also make estimates about when certain items affect taxable income in the various tax jurisdictions.
+We must make judgments and interpretations about the application of these inherently complex tax laws and make estimates about certain items affecting taxable income when determining the provision for income taxes in the various tax jurisdictions.